 - Once your internship has been approved, you will be authorized to add the COMM 498R class (you can easily add the class by searching for the course when registering for classes).

 - The approval process can take anywhere from several days to several weeks, depending on the number of students applying for internships.
 This can depend on how quickly you respond to instruction you receive from Profesor Walton and the Internship Office.
 Nontraditional internships—including those that are remote, on campus, outside of the United States, or entrepreneurial in nature—may require additional paperwork and approval time.
 Please be patient and considerate of those who are helping approve your internship.
 Impatience, entitlement and rudeness will not be tolerated and could result in a reduction in your COMM 498R grade.

 - If you need help with the form, please contact the Internship Office at 208.496.9827 or firstname.lastname@example.org.

 - Please be thorough and accurate in filling out the internship approval form.
 Your internship should help you increase the skills you are learning in your major and for your desired career.
 Be sure to include details of how your internship meets the Communication Department and University requirements.
 This will save you from having to resubmit the form later.

 - If you encounter technical problems or errors while filling out the “Internship Approval Form” please report them to the Help Desk at 208-496-1411 or BSCITHelp@byui.edu.

-Depending on whether or not your employer has hosted BYU-Idaho interns before, the Academic Discovery Center may contact you about having your employer create a "master agreement," a contract made by the employer, the student and BYU-Idaho.
+- Depending on whether or not your employer has hosted BYU-Idaho interns before, Academic Advising may contact you about having your employer create a "master agreement," a contract made by the employer, the student and BYU-Idaho.
 It is your responsibility to ensure this happens quickly.

-- If you encounter any changes to your internship—including information relating to start or end dates, schedule or compensation—please report them to both Sister Bair and the Academic Discovery Center immediately.
+- If you encounter any changes to your internship—including information relating to start or end dates, schedule or compensation—please report them to both Professor Walton and the Internship Office immediately.